 Frank Hamilton is a blogger and translator from Manchester.
-He is a professional writing expert in such topics as blogging, digital marketing, and self-education.
+He is a professional writing expert in topics like blogging, digital marketing, and self-education.
 He also loves traveling and speaks Spanish, French, German and English.

 It wasn’t until 1997 that the term talent management was properly explained.
-Since then, the practices associated with it have evolved and are still developing.
+Since then, the practices associated with it have evolved and continue to do so each day.

-In this Process Street article, we’ll take a look at talent management, its strategies, why it is so important, and how you can implement it in your own company.
+In this Process Street article, I’ll be taking a look at talent management, its strategies, why it is so important, and how you can implement it in your own company.

 This article has been split into the below subheadings: